dmaberlin1/solo_on_board/readme-task.md

 >tasks:
 > - input keyboard as terminal as linux
-> - add keyboard with two variable - 💻 Notebook  or ⌨️ Ryzer™ CYNOSA PRO
+> - add keyboard with two variable - 💻 Notebook,MacBook  or ⌨️ Ryzer™ CYNOSA PRO
 > - add three language on webApp - ua && ru && en
 > - use clsx npm